Charlie Chauhan

-Charlie Chauhan (born 8 September 1989) is an Indian actress and lyricist known for playing the role of Ela in the teen drama Best Friends Forever? and Mukti Vardhan in Kaisi Yeh Yaariyan.
+Charlie Chauhan (born 8 September 1989) is an Indian actress known for playing the role of Ela in the teen drama Best Friends Forever? and Mukti Vardhan in Kaisi Yeh Yaariyan.

 Career

 Charlie Played the lead role in the show Best Friends Forever?.
 She also participated in the reality dance show Nach Baliye 5 with Kunwar Amar.
-She portrayed the character of Mukti Vardhan in MTV popular youth show Kaisi Yeh Yaariyan, and she has also been part of the Music album Beparwaahiyaan.
+She portrayed the character of Mukti Vardhan in MTV popular youth show Kaisi Yeh Yaariyan, and she has also been part of the music album Beparwaahiyaan.